Economics of Conflict Defense

 The Funding Gap: DA vs. Public Defender

 California spends $1B+ on prosecution and just $150M on indigent defense.
-Here are the Bay Area numbers.
+Here are the Bay Area numbers (source: county budget data).

 DA vs. PD Budgets by County